 The Group is required to allocate the acquisition cost of entities and activates through business combinations on the basis of the fair value of the acquired assets and assumed liabilities.
 The Group uses external and internal valuations to determine the fair value.
 The valuations include management estimates and assumptions as to future cash flow projections from the acquired business and selection of models to compute the fair value of the acquired components and their depreciation period.
-Estimates made by Management influence the amounts of the acquired assets in profit or loss.
+Estimates made by Management influence the amounts of the acquired assets and assumed liabilities and the depreciation and amortisation of acquired assets in profit or loss.

-$\label{eq:goodwill} \textbf{GOODWILL, INTANGIBLE ASSETS WITH INDEFINITE USEFUL LIFE AND IMPAIRMENT$
+GOODWILL, INTANGIBLE ASSETS WITH INDEFINITE USEFUL LIFE AND IMPAIRMENT